realarna/CheckMK_Fortigate_API_Monitoring/README.md

 Only VLAN and IP information are shown in the interface service output to keep the service output short and operationally useful.

-The complete interface configuration is available in the HW/SW inventory table.
+The complete compact interface configuration is available in the HW/SW inventory table.

 ---